 This article will show how to make your own fancy wire links or frames.
 These fun little findings are easy to make in a huge array of shapes and sizes.
 Use them for chain necklace adornments or statement earring dangles in your jewelry collection.

 Tip: Try to match the pattern or texture on the wire.
 If you're creating a bangle, for instance, you'll want the pattern to flow where the two ends join instead of having a noticeable break where they don't line up.

 Shaping Fancy Jewelry Wires

-If I need to create loops or half round shapes, nothing beats Wubbers bail making pliers, especially with the thicker gauges of material.
-Wubbers also offers a wide range of mandrel pliers to help you quickly and easily create wire shapes like triangles, squares or diamonds.
+If I need to create loops or half-round shapes, nothing beats Wubbers bail making pliers, especially with the thicker gauges of material.
+Wubbers also offer a wide range of mandrel pliers to help you quickly and easily create wire shapes like triangles, squares or diamonds.

 Tip: You can use a rawhide hammer along with the pliers to help form the wire around the jaws.